mgreiler/se-unlocked/Transcripts/EP_38_Michael_Feather.md

 and you kind of like kick it and it kind of like falls over a little bit, it's kind of like, it's not going to upright itself.
 It's going to basically continue to grow.
 You know, upward, but from the direction you kicked it out.
 Right.
-And in much the same way that kind of thing happens with our code is that the things that we do tend to basically leave their Mark upon the structure of the code.
+It's much the same way that kind of thing happens with our code is that the things that we do tend to basically leave their mark upon the structure of the code.
 Sometimes in complexity theory, this is called path dependence.
 It's kind of like that basically.
 You're dealing with something that has a memory and basically what's possible with it depends upon what happened previously.
 Right.
-So I think that the main thing is to kind of like, just sort of like recognize this, recognize that that this is part of the character of, of code itself and that we don't really ever get to go and sort of like say I'm going to build a brand new system.
+So I think that the main thing is to kind of like, just sort of like recognize this, recognize that, that this is part of the character of, code itself and that we don't really ever get to go and sort of like say I'm going to build a brand new system.
 Like the complete rewrite, that's going to go and be shiny and, and perfect.